EvaHdez97/Spack-Tutorial-for-dummies/README.md

 1. Install and activate spack
 2. Create an independent environment and activate it
-3. How to install dependencies available in Spack
+3. How to install available packages in Spack
-4. How to install dependencies non-available in Spack
+4. How to install non-available packages in Spack
 5. Spack.yaml file and package.py